 Back to overview: Angola

 Road trafficThe network of roads and highways has a total length of 26,000 km.
-For each of the country's 32.87 million inhabitants, this corresponds to 0.79 meters.
+For each of the country's 34.50 million inhabitants, this corresponds to 0.75 meters.
 This puts Angola in 216th place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 26 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+However, it is also important to note that the country's population density is very low at around 28 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 7034 traffic fatalities per year (2012 - 2019), road traffic in Angola is considered quite dangerous.
-This corresponds to around 4.3 accident fatalities per 24.3 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+With an average of 7405 traffic fatalities per year (2013 - 2019), road traffic in Angola is considered quite dangerous.
+This corresponds to 24.5 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Angola, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 Here you can also find an overview of all countries with left-hand traffic.